freyamade/natural-void/README.md

 # natural-void
-A podcast site specifically for the ExVo D&amp;D games.
+A podcast site made specifically for the ExVo D&amp;D games, but can be used by anyone pretty much.
 Made with Go, Bulma, Vue.js and &lt;3

 ## Colour Schemes
 I want to update the colour schemes to match the scheme of the Chapter that the party are on.